marcorossi10/CarND-Behavioral-Cloning-P3/README.md

 In order to gauge how well the model was working, I also split my image and steering angle data into a training and validation set.
 The results on training and validation data were good, leading to a small mean squared error loss (<0.009).

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track especially on tight curves.
-Thus, I acquired more data in these "difficult" curves in order to teach to the neural network how to generete bigger steering angles for these situations.
+Thus, I acquired more data in these "difficult" curves in order to teach to the neural network how to generate bigger steering angles for these situations.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture